 - Present each table or figure on a separate page.
 Figures accepted for publication must be available in electronic form.

-- Cite references in the text by placing the publication date in parentheses, for example:
+- Cite selectively in the text.
+Do not string cite.
+Cite references in the text by placing the publication date in parentheses, for example: